pcardotatgit/ISE-Automation-Workshop/README.md

 code under contruction

-# Lab 9 - WebSocket Lab

-Websockets is a bi directionnal communication layer between clients and servers which is based on a connected mode.

-That means that in order to make the client and the server to talk together, we must first established a connected and authenticated communication.
-The client must connect to the server and must provide its credentials, then the server must authenticate the client and acknowledge the connection.

-Once done the client and the server are able to send to their conterpart messages in both direction in real time.
-It is completely similar to a telnet communication.

-Once the communication established client and server must use communication rules to communicate together. pxGrid relies on the STOMP ( Simple Text Oriented Messaging Protocol ) messaging services for this.

-This lab aims to get you familiar with websockets.

-code under construction

-# Lab 10 - STOMP Lab
+# Lab 9 - STOMP Lab

-STOMP is messaging system which uses a simple communication protocol.
+STOMP ( Simple Text Oriented Messaging Protocol ) is messaging system which uses a simple and straigth forward communication protocol.

 In a STOMP architecture a server manages the messaging service and clients will establish persistent connection to the server.
 Clients will be publishers ( clients wich send messages ) and subscribers ( clients that listen to messages ).
 Messages are sent to separate spaces named topics which are nothing more than messages queue dedicated to specific topics.

 STOMP is the technology used by pxGrid for data exchange.
-ISE pxGrid publishers use STOMP over websocket to share their data with pxGrid subscribers, and ISE manages STOMP service.
+ISE pxGrid publishers use STOMP over websocket to share their data with pxGrid subscribers, and ISE hosts the STOMP service.

+At the same time, ISE is a publisher and a subscriber which are using the STOMP services

 This lab just help to understand how it works, and it is a very good introduction to pxGrid websocket services

 [Access to the Lab](https://github.com/pcardotatgit/ISE-Automation-Workshop/tree/main/ISE_APIs_Lab-10_STOMP_Lab)

+# Lab 10 - WebSocket Lab

+Websockets is a bi directionnal communication channel between clients and servers which is based on a connected mode.

+That means that in order to make the client and the server to talk together, we must first established a connection from the client to the server and of course manage authentication.

+The server is supposed to authenticate the client and acknowledge the connection.

+Once done the client and the server are able to send messages to each other.
+At any time and in both directions.
+Messages sent are received instantly in real time.

+Websockets are perfect as a communication layer for chatting applications.

+Among the benefits this technology brings we have the capability to easily make clients that are behind firewalls in the internal network, to talk with a central server which is on the public INTERNET.
+We can imagine how large the scope of application is and how security control is important as well.

+Another benefits is the capability to use a web browser as a client as websockets connection can be managed by javascript.

+In ISE, Websockets is the underlaying communication channel used by the ISE STOMP architecture to allows pxGrid Clients to interact with ISE.

+Once the communication established client and server must use communication rules to communicate together. pxGrid relies on the STOMP ( Simple Text Oriented Messaging Protocol ) messaging services for this.

+This lab aims to get you familiar with websockets.

+Deploy the scripts located into the **ISE_APIs_Lab-9_websocket_lab** subfolder.

+Installation is the same as usual.

+First activate the python virtual environment and run the **1-websocket_server.py**

+Second, activate in a second time the same python virtual environment in a second terminal and then run the **2-websocket_client.py**

+You are supposed to see a connection between the client and the server, then you can chat.

+Review the python code to understand what we do.
+We need the **websockets** and the **asyncio** python modules.

 # Lab 11 - pxGrid websocket Lab

+Okay, at this stage we understand every layer underneeth pxGrid. it is time to use it.

+Let's put everything together and let's write our custom pxGrid client.

 under construction